Hand pressing a moisture meter against a wooden joist in a damp crawl space with vapor barrier, foundation wall, pipe, and ductwork nearby.

 Using Moisture Meters to Find Hidden Moisture

-Moisture meters are the most reliable tools for detecting hidden moisture in crawl spaces.
-While visual inspection helps locate suspicious areas, moisture meters confirm whether materials contain elevated moisture levels that may not be visible from the surface.
+Moisture meters are the most useful tools for confirming hidden moisture in crawl spaces.
+While visual inspection helps locate suspicious areas, moisture meters show whether wood, subfloor panels, or other accessible materials contain elevated moisture that may not be visible from the surface.

 Pin-Type Moisture Meters